tjshiu/Tetra-Cube/README.md

 [Live Demo](https://tjshiu.github.io/Tetra-Cube/)

 Tetra-Cube is an interactive game.
-It's inspired by the classic Tetras game that many have played.
+It's inspired by the classic Tetris game that many have played.
 It uses javascript, CSS, HTML5 and HTML canvas.
 This project was built in a week.
 I do plan on continuing with the project and making improvements over time.

 ## Features